 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to hydrocortisone, any other medications, or any of the ingredients in hydrocortisone topical products.
+- tell your doctor and pharmacist if you are allergic to hydrocortisone, any other medications, benzyl alcohol, or any of the ingredients in hydrocortisone injection.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while using hydrocortisone topical, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you become pregnant while receiving hydrocortisone injection, call your doctor.

 What SPECIAL DIETARY instructions should I follow?

 Your doctor may instruct you to follow a low-salt or a diet high in potassium or calcium.
 Your doctor may also prescribe or recommend a calcium or potassium supplement.
 Follow these directions carefully.

 What SIDE EFFECTS can this medicine cause?

 Hydrocortisone injection may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - slowed healing of cuts and bruises